 L course instructions

 An L course is a class with a cap on the number of students who can enroll.
 When a maximum enrollment exists, it is listed online in the Directory of Classes.
-L courses are taught both at Barnard or at Columbia.
+L courses are taught both at Barnard and at Columbia.

 Signing up for L Courses

 L signup will take place in mid-November, mid-April, and the first two weeks of each semester.
 There are also additional L signup windows in December and over the summer.
 See the Academic Calendar.
 Students do L signup as part of regular registration via Student Planning.
 Appointment times are displayed on myBarnard.

 You can plan L courses at any time but you can register for, or drop, an L course only during your appointment times.

 If you are unable to complete the L course procedure for a particular class (e.g., the class is full) the class will remain yellow rather than green.
 You may continue to try to secure a place until the end of your last appointment.

 Note: Not all L courses have a Wait List.

 You may join the Wait List for no more than three classes.

 Student Planning will not allow you to enter two courses that meet at the same time.